UMMobile/ummobile_sdk/README.md

 - `financial`: contains the functions to get the financial information.
 - `notifications`: contains the functions to get the notifications information.
 - `questionnaire`: contains the functions to get the questionnaire information.
-- `questionnaire.covid`: contains the functions to get the COVID questionnaire information.
+  - `covid`: contains the functions to get the COVID questionnaire information.
 - `catalogue`: contains the functions to get the general information.
 - `communication`: contains the functions to get the information from Conéctate.